-A live experience is scheduled to take place on a specific date, at a specific time during the week of the festival (May 3-9!).
-Examples include a live discussion on Zoom, where people connect with you face to face or participate in a Q&A. Another example is to ask people to join you on a social media platform like Instagram, Facebook, or YouTube Live.
-You could even host this on your mobile device to lead people on a virtual walk in real time.
+A live experience is scheduled to take place on a specific date, at a specific time during the weekend of the festival (May 6-8!).
+Examples include a guided in-person group walk and a live discussion on Zoom, where people connect with you face to face or participate in a Q&A. Another example is to ask people to join you on a social media platform like Instagram, Facebook, or YouTube Live.
+You could even host this on your mobile device to lead people on a virtual walk in real time, allowing attendees to join your solo or guided in-person group walk from a remote setting so you can include both an in-person and virtual audience.
+This may be particularly helpful if your in-person group walk reaches capacity (MAS will be capping attendance at 30 people this year, for safety).